gbohannon99/Python/Algorithms/README.md

 This repository contains various sorting algorithms implemented in Python.
 It serves as a learning resource for understanding and implementing different sorting techniques.
 You can use these algorithms as reference material, study guides, or integrate them into your projects.

+For each of how my sorts I used the random library so I could generate random values every time to be sorted through.
+I have it to where the values are printed before and after each sort so you get an understanding of what they looked like before the sort.
+Below these how-to's are generic to help get you started

 ## Table of Contents

 1. [Bubble Sort](#bubble-sort)